OCWC22/F25_CS3112/week_1_homework_explanations.md

 #### Problem 1a: aₖ = 10 + k, for all integers k ≥ 1

-**Formal Restatement:** Compute the first four terms of the sequence aₖ where each term is 10 plus its position number.
+**Formal Restatement:** Compute the first four terms of the sequence aₖ where each term equals 10 plus its position number.

 **How to Read This Out Loud and What It Means (Step-by-Step Explanation):**
 - **"aₖ = 10 + k":** The k-th term of the sequence equals 10 plus k
 - **"for all integers k ≥ 1":** We start counting from position 1
 - **"first four terms":** We need to calculate terms for positions 1, 2, 3, and 4
+- **What this means:** For each position, just add 10 to the position number

 **Step-by-Step Solution:**
 - When k = 1: a₁ = 10 + 1 = 11